How to Fix the Issue of an SSD Not Showing Up in Windows

 Formatting New Partition

-9. Click Next to complete the process.
+9. Click Next to finish.

 Please Note that formatting a drive will erase all data on it.
 It is essential to back up any important data before proceeding with this step to prevent data loss.